Chris-June/ChatCourse/COURSE_OUTLINE.md

 We'll be working on this very project you see here!
 It's a living example of what's possible with AI.
 The best part?
 You'll get to contribute your ideas, and we'll build them together, using AI as our primary tool.

+**Getting Started**

+Before we dive in, make sure to check out the [Project Setup Guide](/instructions/setup) to get everything installed and running on your computer.
+The guide includes step-by-step instructions for Windows, macOS, and Linux, so you'll be up and running in no time!

 ---

 ## Module 1: The Heart of the Matter - Understanding AI Models